Islandora-Labs/islandora_ip_embargo/CONTRIBUTING.md

 That is great!
 In this case please send us a pull request as described in section _Create a pull request_ below.

-### Participate in a Release

-Islandora releases occur twice yearly, at the end of April and October.
-Two to three months before a release, a Call for Volunteers will be issued across Islandora communication channels (website, Twitter, listservs).
-The Release team consists of both developers and end-users who fix bugs, test fixes, verify improvements and new features; update documentation; and review README and LICENSE files.
-A Release VM is issued with each release so that testers can have a stable, easy-to-deploy environment in which to work.

-To join an Islandora Release Team, sign up for one or more modules in any of the following roles:

-* **Component Manager** (Very familiar with module code; reviews commits)
-* **Tester** (Tests JIRA tickets marked "Ready for test" and does a general workover of the module)
-* **Documentor** (Reviews and updates existing documentation or writes new documentation for new modules)
-* **Auditor** (Reviews and updates README and LICENSE files to ensure complaince with templates and standards)

 ### Contribute code

 Before you set out to contribute code you will need to have completed a [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or be covered by a [Corporate Contributor Licencse Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
 The signed copy of the license agreement should be sent to <mailto:community@islandora.ca>